 On holiday with my aunt, my 1st knitting project in hands, age 6

 What does babé means and where does it come from?

 Babé is what my close family use for me as my nickname, so where it comes from is close to my heart.
-My little sister, 4 years my junior, had a slow start in life, with slow cognitive and speech development.
-Until the age of 4, she just could not say my name properly and babé is what she would say instead of Isabelle--and it stuck!
+My little sister, 4 years my junior, had a slow start in life with many health issues from her first breath, slow cognitive and speech developments.
+Until the age of 4, she just could not say my name properly and babé is what she would say instead of Isabelle - and it stuck!
 For me, it’s the symbol of the little girl who had a tough start in life.
-Yet, as she has grown to adulthood, she has gone on to earn a Master in Horticulture and is now happily married with 2 amazing children.
+Yet, as she has grown to adulthood, she has gone on to earn a Master in Horticulture and has now two wonderful children as well as being part of the French National Judo team.
 I am so terribly proud of her!

 How did the Izzy Crochet Hat Tools come to be?

 As most crocheters will have experienced, hats were very much a frustrating “hit and miss” for me.
 When it came to executing and sizing hats accurately I struggled to get the right fit and look.
-Out of sheer frustration--and lots of brainstorming, trial, error, and work--I created a set for myself.
+Out of sheer frustration - and lots of brainstorming, trial, error, research and work - I created a set for myself.
 I then realised that so many other crocheters shared my frustration and I wanted to share my idea with all of them.
 So I decided to launch them as an official product.With my client’s feedback, I'm always thinking of ways to improve them so that they can meet crocheters' expectations.